alexandregressier/notes/angular-university/angular-for-beginners/angular-for-beginners.md

 - Can be placed in other HTML files (_e.g._, other templates, `index.html`) via its _selector_
 - Is a kind of _construct_
 - Is _linked_ to a template & a style sheet
-- Has its own name scope
+- Has its own name scope (_e.g._, the CSS is only available for the linking component)

 -> As such, Angular enables us to clearly separate the _data_ (_i.e._, the _model_) of our app from the templates (_i.e._, the _view_)